 Clear Thinking: Designing a Design Studio

-The one common denominator of all guests of the design studio of Eric Ross Interiors is the response we get from them when they enter.
+The one common denominator of all guests of the design studio of Eric Ross Interiors in Nashville is the response we get from them when they enter.
 “Wow, this is beautiful!”
 This was the goal… after all of our hard work and planning, but it wasn’t easy.

-Our design studio is located in the terrace level of Boxwood Hill.
+Our Nashville design studio is located in the terrace level of Boxwood Hill.
 I banned everyone from saying “basement,” because it sounds so wet and moldy.
 I am a firm believer in the power of words, that what you call a space affects the mood of the space.
 So, getting this space right was important to me.
 The light is absolutely fantastic and it streams through a set of 6 patio doors creating the perfect light for reading colors.

 Designing a Design Studio